productivity

 • ; for personal quick access

-• : for team resources
+• : for team snippets

 • # for project-specific